-The new year began with the arrival of a new PhD student to the UNESCO Chair in Life Cycle and Climate Change ESCI-UPF’s Industrial PhD Programme: Ilija Sazdovski (b.
-Skopje, Macedonia), the recipient of the Ball Corporation predoctoral fellowship.
+The new year began with the arrival of a new PhD student to the UNESCO Chair in Life Cycle and Climate Change ESCI-UPF: Ilija Sazdovski (b.
+Skopje, Macedonia).

-He has now joined the Chair under the collaboration established in 2018 by the research group and the global leader in metal packaging, aimed at developing and applying the life cycle assessment methodology to packaging waste management.
-The PhD Candidate will study the determinants that reinforce or weaken the hierarchy of waste management, including prevention, preparation for reuse, recycling, other types of recovery and, finally, the elimination of waste.
+He has now joined the Chair to develop and apply the life cycle assessment methodology to packaging waste management.
+The PhD Candidate will study the determinants that reinforce or weaken the hierarchy of waste management, including prevention, preparation for reuse, recycling, other types of recovery, and, finally, the elimination of waste.
 We went along to meet him.

 What led you to do a PhD in the field of environmental engineering?